Mohamed-Lasheen/Mohamed-Lasheen/README.md

 # About Me

 <p align="left">
-As a driven Computer Science graduate from Ain Shams University, I bridge the gap between complex data and strategic business decisions by building insightful, visually compelling reports.
+A Computer Science graduate from Ain Shams University with Honors degree, I bridge the gap between complex data and strategic business decisions by building insightful, visually compelling reports.

 My academic foundation is fortified by hands-on experience gained through multiple data science and software engineering internships, where I applied machine learning principles to real-world challenges.
 This practical skill was proven in competitive arenas, where I consistently placed in the top three in Machine Learning and Computer Vision competitions by delivering solutions that not only met technical requirements but stood out for their innovation and impact.